-While the Chinese celebrate seven major public holidays each year, China also observes festivals like Women’s Day, Youth Day, Army Day and several others.
-This article will focus on China’s main national public holidays.
+Holidays are an essential part of Chinese culture.
+Most Chinese holidays are festive, and all involve family.
+Chinese people celebrate seven major public holidays each year.
+China also observes several other festivals like International Women’s Day, Youth Day and Army Day.
+However, this article focuses on China’s seven major national public holidays.

 Chinese Festivals, Past and Present